News

 November 2nd, 2023

 Compliance depends on what to do and not what you have in procedures or any other compliance document.
-Intended to reality reflex what it is in paper maybe you do not need to do so much, just think about data minimization (collection and processing), achieving more purposes, usually not in a rock science level, make brainstorm and put that down in paper.
+If you intend reality to reflect what is on paper… maybe you do not need to do so much, just think about data minimization (collection and processing), achieving more purposes, usually not at a rocket science level, make brainstorm and put that down in paper.

 Q2: What would be the best approach for Privacy lawyers or people without a wide tech background in the implementation of technical tools in Privacy by Design (PbD)?